so-normie/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/🗒️ .NET/Misc. Notes.md

     }
 }
 ```

 #card

 Asynchronous methods in C# typically return a `Task` or `Task<T>`, and they should be awaited with the `await` keyword.

 When you use the `await` keyword on a Task, the method in which the `await` keyword is used must be marked as `async`.
 This is the signal to the compiler that the method contains an awaited asynchronous operation.

 The `Main` method in this case returns a `Task<int>` because it's an async method and has a return type of `int`.
 If it didn't return a value, it would return `Task`.

-^1684962933140
+⌂
+<br>﹈<br>

+﹇<br>
-**Question**: What does `Task<int>` signify in the context of an `async` method like `Main` in a C# program? #card
+What does `Task<int>` signify in the context of an `async` method like `Main` in a C# program?

+#card

-**Answer**: `Task<int>` is the return type of an asynchronous method that returns an integer.
+`Task<int>` is the return type of an asynchronous method that returns an integer.
 The `Task` represents an ongoing work that will eventually complete and produce a result of the type specified, in this case, an `int`.

 The `async` keyword allows the `await` keyword to be used in the method, which means the method will be executed asynchronously.
 The `Main` method returns `Task<int>` to indicate that it's an asynchronous method that will eventually produce an integer result (usually a status code).

-^1684966670448
+⌂
+<br>﹈<br>

+﹇<br>
-**Question**: Why is the `Main` function in C# programs marked with `async` when using `HttpClient.GetAsync`? #card
+Why is the `Main` function in C# programs marked with `async` when using `HttpClient.GetAsync`?

+#card

-**Answer**: The `Main` function is marked with `async` because `HttpClient.GetAsync` is an asynchronous method, and any method that uses the `await` keyword must be marked as `async`.
+ The `Main` function is marked with `async` because `HttpClient.GetAsync` is an asynchronous method, and any method that uses the `await` keyword must be marked as `async`.
 This lets the compiler know that the method contains an awaited asynchronous operation.

-^1684966693232
+⌂
+<br>﹈<br>

+﹇<br>
-**Question**: What does `ReadAsStringAsync` do in the context of an `HttpResponseMessage`? #card
+What does `ReadAsStringAsync` do in the context of an `HttpResponseMessage`?

+#card

-**Answer**: The `ReadAsStringAsync` method is used to asynchronously read the content from the HTTP response as a string.
+The `ReadAsStringAsync` method is used to asynchronously read the content from the HTTP response as a string.
 It reads the byte stream from the HTTP response and converts it into a string using the encoding specified in the HTTP response.

-^1684966670452
+⌂
+<br>﹈<br>

+﹇<br>
-**Question**: What are the benefits of reading the content of an HTTP response asynchronously? #card
+What are the benefits of reading the content of an HTTP response asynchronously?

+#card

-**Answer**: Reading the content asynchronously allows the application to do other work while waiting for the IO operation to complete.
+Reading the content asynchronously allows the application to do other work while waiting for the IO operation to complete.
 It makes the application more efficient and responsive, especially for IO-bound operations.

-^1684966693237
+⌂
+<br>﹈<br>

+﹇<br>
-**Question**: What is the difference between thread-based operations and IO Completion Port (IOCP)-based operations? #card
+What is the difference between thread-based operations and IO Completion Port (IOCP)-based operations?

+#card

-**Answer**: Thread-based operations dedicate a thread for each IO operation, blocking it until the operation completes.
+Thread-based operations dedicate a thread for each IO operation, blocking it until the operation completes.
 This can be inefficient and resource-intensive.

 IOCP-based operations, on the other hand, use a pool of threads to handle multiple concurrent IO operations, increasing efficiency and performance.

-^1684966680738
+⌂
+<br>﹈<br>

+﹇<br>
-**Question**: How does .NET implement IOCP-based operations? #card
+How does .NET implement IOCP-based operations?

+#card

-**Answer**: While developers don't directly create and manage IOCPs in C#, the .NET Framework's implementation of async/await and Task uses IOCP under the hood on Windows.
+While developers don't directly create and manage IOCPs in C#, the .NET Framework's implementation of async/await and Task uses IOCP under the hood on Windows.
 When these features are used, they automatically leverage IOCP-based operations.

-^1684966670456
+⌂
+<br>﹈<br>

+﹇<br>
-In .NET how do you ensure the success of a response? #card
+In .NET how do you ensure the success of a response?

+#card

 Use the method `EnsureSuccessStatusCode()`.
 For example…

 ```csharp
 using HttpResponseMessage response = await sharedClient.GetAsync("");
 response.EnsureSuccessStatusCode();
 ```

-^1684967287753
+⌂
+<br>﹈<br>

 In C#, the {`internal`} keyword is an access modifier that makes a member (like a method, property, or class) accessible only within its own assembly.
-An assembly in .NET is a unit of deployment like a .dll or .exe file.
+An assembly in .NET is a unit of deployment like a `.dll` or `.exe` file.
-^1684967287761

 If you wanted to allow any code in any assembly to access a specific method, you would make it {`public`} instead.
 If you wanted to restrict access to only the containing class, you would use {`private`}.
 If you wanted to allow access from the containing class and any derived classes, you would use {`protected`}.
 ^1684967287766

+﹇<br>
-What is the default access modifier in C#? #card
+What is the default access modifier in C#?

+#card

 `internal`

-^1684967798367
+⌂
+<br>﹈<br>

+﹇<br>
-What is the importance of `this` in the method argument of the below code? #card
+What is the importance of `this` in the method argument of the below code?

 ```csharp
 internal static void WriteRequestToConsole(this HttpResponseMessage response) {
     ...
 }
 ```

+#card

 The `this` keyword in front of `HttpResponseMessage response` indicates that `WriteRequestToConsole` is an extension method that can be called on instances of `HttpResponseMessage`.
 So, instead of calling the method like this:

 ```csharp
 HttpResponseMessageExtensions.WriteRequestToConsole(response);
 ```

 You can call it directly on an instance of `HttpResponseMessage`, like this:

 ```csharp
 response.WriteRequestToConsole();
 ```

 The latter is more intuitive and allows for more fluent and readable code, which is one of the main advantages of extension methods.

-^1684968163356
+⌂
+<br>﹈<br>

+﹇<br>
-**Question**: What is the purpose of the `this` keyword in the argument list of a method in C#? #card
+What is the purpose of the `this` keyword in the argument list of a method in C#?

+#card

-**Answer**: The `this` keyword in the argument list of a method is used to create an extension method in C#.
+The `this` keyword in the argument list of a method is used to create an extension method in C#.
 An extension method is a static method that can be called as if it were an instance method of the extended type.
 The `this` keyword in front of the first parameter specifies the type the method will operate on.
 For example, in `WriteRequestToConsole(this HttpResponseMessage response)`, `this` indicates that `WriteRequestToConsole` is an extension method that can be called on instances of `HttpResponseMessage`.

-^1684968163362
+⌂
+<br>﹈<br>

+﹇<br>
-How would you write an extension method for the class `HttpResponseMessage`? #card
+How would you write an extension method for the class `HttpResponseMessage`?

+#card

 ```c#
 ExtensionMethod(this HttpResponseMessage response)
 ```

-^1684972102876
+⌂
+<br>﹈<br>

+﹇<br>
 In C#, how would you create a global variable for the entire executable and that would be called rom other classes too?

 #card

-- In C#, you typically don't create global variables as you might in other programming languages.
+In C#, you typically don't create global variables as you might in other programming languages.
 Instead, you would usually create a public static property in a static class.
 This property can then be accessed from any other class in your application.

-- Here is an example:
+Here is an example:

 ```csharp
 public static class GlobalVariables
 {
     public static string GlobalString { get; set; }
 }
 ```

 You can then access this property from any other class in your application, like this:

 ```csharp
 GlobalVariables.GlobalString = "Hello, World!";
 // Getting the value
 string myString = GlobalVariables.GlobalString;
 ```

 This will effectively give you a "global" variable, in the sense that it's accessible from any part of your application.
 However, be aware that using such globally accessible data can lead to problems if not managed carefully, such as making the code harder to understand and maintain, and potentially causing issues with concurrency in multi-threaded applications.
 It's often better to pass data explicitly through method parameters and return values, or use dependency injection to provide dependencies to classes that need them.

-^1685640058564
+⌂
+<br>﹈<br>

+﹇<br>
+Factoring in that, in .NET, it is considered better to pass data explicitly through method parameter and return values, or use dependency injection to provide dependencies to classes that need them, how should we handle a `HttpClient` instance?

+#card

+Generally, a `HttpClient` instance is a good candidate for using a singleton or shared object in your application because of its connection pooling capabilities.
+In other words, reusing it for the lifetime of your application is recommended as per Microsoft’s guidelines.

+⌂
+<br>﹈<br>

 Factoring in that, in .NET, it is considered better to pass data explicitly through method parameter and return values, or use dependency injection to provide dependencies to classes that need them, how should we handle a `HttpClient` instance? #card
 - Generally, a `HttpClient` instance is a good candidate for using a singleton or shared object in your application because of its connection pooling capabilities.
 In other words, reusing it for the lifetime of your application is recommended as per Microsoft’s guidelines